FacultadInformatica-LinkedData/Curso2022-2023-ODKG/HandsOn/Group10/selfAssessmentHandsOn2.md

 - [X] Contains at least one class that will be used to link to other entities

 ## Comments on the self-assessment
-We haven't defined the domain in all properties because we want to use some of them, such as "hasStreet" for more than one type of class
+We haven't defined the domain in all properties because we want to use some of them, such as "hasStreet" for more than one type of class.
+Moreover, to relate both parking zones and parking meters, we use the BlockId property.
+This relation is many-to-one, which allows us to acquire the parking area information from a parking meter.